Adjoint methods for static Hamilton-Jacobi equations: Eikonal-like equation in bounded domain

-then in fact we can prove the statement above.
-However, we don't like this type of condition and we want to relax the convexity condition.
-So, our idea here is to introduce condition (H3) as we state above: \\\h (H3) There exist $\gamma, \delta > 0$ s.t. $DH(p).p - \gamma H(p) \ge \delta >0 \h \forall~ p \in \mathbb R^n$. \\ In fact, this required condition is similar to the homogenous condition.
+which is the convexity-like condition for $H$.
+And also if $H$ is convex then (H3) follows with $\gamma=1, \delta=-H(0)$.\\ In fact, the required condition (H3) is similar to the homogenous condition.
 It's natural and it works well for a lot of cases where $H$ is not convex.
 For example, for $n=1$, let's consider the following function: